frederic-perez/AmE-dictionary/data/dictionary.md

 __shrimp__
 __shrines__ _n_
 __shrink__ _n_
-__shrinkflation__ _n_ /shringk-FLAY-shuhn/ [:scroll: A blend of shrink + inflation] The practice of reducing the size of products while selling at the same price.
+__shrinkflation__ _n_ :two: /shringk-FLAY-shuhn/ [:scroll: A blend of shrink + inflation] The practice of reducing the size of products while selling at the same price.
 __shrivel up__ _v_ :three::hammer:
 __shrivel__ _v_ :nine: (shriveled) Shrink and wrinkle, as from dryness. _The heat shriveled the unwatered seedlings._ _The widened empire had shriveled._
 __shriveled__ _adj_ :two::hammer: